2021 WNBA playoffs: Broadcast

-All playoff games will be broadcast on the ESPN family of networks, with games being shown on ABC and ESPN2.
+All playoff games were broadcast on the ESPN family of networks, with games being shown on ABC and ESPN2.

 Playoff qualifying

 New York earned the eight seed by virtue of winning the first tiebreaker over Washington and Los Angeles.
 New York was 3–2 in games between the three teams, while Washington was 3–3 and Los Angeles was 2–3.

 With their 12–20 record, the Liberty had the worst regular season winning percentage of any playoff team in WNBA history.

 For the fifth straight year, five teams from the Western Conference qualified for the playoffs, while only three from the Eastern Conference qualified.
 New York returns to the WNBA Playoffs for the first time since 2017, while Dallas returns for the first time since 2018.